AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No fees are charged for operating system components of BYOL images.
 This rule is applicable to newly created, renewed, or re-initialized ECS instances as well as ECS instances that have their configurations upgraded or downgraded.

-## How are BYOL licenses authenticated and subscribed through Alibaba Cloud when their subscriptions expire?
+## How are BYOL licenses authenticated and subscribed in Alibaba Cloud when their subscriptions expire?

 You can change BYOL images to public images provided by Alibaba Cloud or Alibaba Cloud Marketplace images.

 -   For Windows Server operating systems, you can use the public images provided by Alibaba Cloud.
 For more information, see [Overview](/intl.en-US/Images/Public image/Overview.md).
 -   You can obtain SQL Server and Red Hat images in Alibaba Cloud Marketplace.
 For more information, see [Alibaba Cloud Marketplace images](/intl.en-US/Images/Alibaba Cloud Marketplace images.md).

-## I want to export an image to my local computer for testing.
+## I want to export an image to my computer for testing.
 What do I do?

 By default, images are exported as .raw.tar.gz files, from which you can extract .raw files.
 You can search for the relevant documentation for using images in the .raw format.
 Alibaba Cloud has no limits on how to use images in the .raw format.